Bylaws* of the Professional Insurance Marketing Association, Inc.

 Section 5.
 Voting: At every meeting of the Board of Directors, each Director shall have the right to cast one (1) vote, and never more than one (1) vote, on each question before the Board.
 The vote of the majority of those present shall decide any question before such meeting, unless the question is one that, by law, the Articles of Incorporation, or these Bylaws require a different vote.

 Section 6.
-Compensation: No compensation shall be paid to the Directors other than the CEO for their services as such; provided, however, that Directors may be reimbursed for actual expenses incurred by them in the performance of their duties (except for attendance at standing meetings) as so approved in advance by the Board of Directors or the Executive Committee..
+Compensation: No compensation shall be paid to the Directors for their services as such; provided, however, that Directors may be reimbursed for actual expenses incurred by them in the performance of their duties (except for attendance at standing meetings) as so approved in advance by the Board of Directors or the Executive Committee.

 Section 7.
 Frequency of Meetings: The Board of Directors shall meet not less frequently than twice per year.
-Written notice of the date, time and place of each of the meetings shall be sent under the direction of the Secretary of PIMA to each Director in writing at least thirty (30) days prior to the meeting.
+Written notice of the date, time and place of each of the meetings shall be sent under the direction of the Chief Staff Executive of PIMA to each Director in writing at least thirty (30) days prior to the meeting.

 Section 8.
 Special Meetings: Special meetings of the Board may be called by the President, the President-elect, the Secretary, the Treasurer, or by a majority of the members of the Board of Directors.
-Whenever notice of a meeting is required and no provision is made as to how it may be given notice in writing or printing by hand delivery, facsimile transmission, electronic mail transmission, or mail, postage prepaid, addressed to each member at his/her address as shown on PIMA’s records shall be deemed acceptable and shall set forth the purpose of such special meeting.
+Whenever notice of a meeting is required and no provision is made as to how it may be given notice in writing or e mail, to each member at his/her address as shown on PIMA’s records shall be deemed acceptable and shall set forth the purpose of such special meeting.
 Any notice required or permitted to be given by mail shall be deemed to be delivered when deposited in the United States mail.
-Any notice required or permitted to be given by facsimile transmission or electronic mail transmission shall be deemed to be delivered upon its successful transmission.
+Any notice required or permitted to be given by email shall be deemed to be delivered upon its successful transmission.
 No error or omission in giving notice of any special meeting or any adjourned meeting of the Board of Directors of PIMA shall invalidate any resolution passed or any proceeding taken at any meeting of the Board of Directors.